How to prepare for extreme heat this summer

 How does this affect the health of people?
 Extreme heat events can be dangerous—even deadly.

 Heat waves can lead to heat-related illnesses, such as heat cramps, heat exhaustion—and in the most extreme cases, heat stroke.
 Heat stroke occurs when the body is no longer able to regulate its temperature, causing it to rise quickly.
-Since the body can’t cool down effectively, heat stroke, without immediate medical attention, can cause death.
+Since the body can’t cool down effectively, heat stroke can cause death if a person does not receive immediate medical attention.

-Extreme heat can also exacerbate existing chronic health issues, such as asthma, COPD, and diabetes.
-It’s also linked to heart or respiratory conditions since high temperatures are often associated with higher levels of dangerous air pollutants.
+Extreme heat can also worsen existing chronic health issues, such as asthma, COPD, and diabetes.
+It’s also linked to heart or respiratory conditions.
+That's because high temperatures are often associated with higher levels of dangerous air pollutants.

 While people can adapt to gradual changes in their environment, they are much more vulnerable to dramatic and unexpected temperature swings.